BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 on your computer, you will have access to the Sypder IDE, which is a popular and useful IDE for writing scripts in Python.
 A python file can be run by typing '**python *script\_name*.py**' into the terminal.

+Using Jupyter Notebook/Lab
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Instead of using a traditonal text editor or IDE, you can also chose to write code in a Jupyter Notebook/Jupyter Lab.
+Jupyter Notebooks are interactive notebooks where you can write code, display results inline, and include report overviews.
+When used properly, they can be great for sharing results, learning, and rapid prototyping.
+To start a Jupyter notebook, either navigate to the Anaconda navigator, or execute the command **jupyter notebook** in a terminal.
+Again, if you are using a Windows system, this will have to be in an Anaconda prompt instead of a normal terminal window.
+Once started, you should have a Jupyter Notebook opened as a tab in your default web browser.
+Python code in a Jupyter Notebook can be written block-by-block into small sections known as cells.
+Cells can be executed by hitting the "play button" a the top of the notebook or by pressing "ctrl + enter".
+In this way, Jupyter Notebooks function as something akin to an "interactive script".
+Jupyter Lab is similar to Jupyter Notebook, but offers a more complete IDE experience -- still within a browser.
+To run Jupyter Lab, simply execute the command **jupyter lab**.
+You may need to install Jupyter Lab, however, which can be done by executing the command **pip install jupyterlab**.

 Basic Python Variables and Operations
 -------------------------------------